tommybrecher/tommybrecher/README.md

 Hello, world! :vulcan_salute:

-I'm a technology enthusiast in heart and astronomer at heart :telescope:
+I'm a technology enthusiast in heart and astronomer at night :telescope:

 An exceptional learner (self-taught myself pretty much everything)